 With a new lineup firmly in place, the band's punk-glazed debut, I Am the Movie, was released in the summer of 2003.
 While playing venues and basements in support of the album, Motion City Soundtrack was picked up by Epitaph Records; later, they joined blink-182 on a tour through Europe and Japan.
-Blink's bassist, Mark Hoppus, took a liking to the band and agreed to produce their next album; the resulting Commit This to Memory was released two years later and featured an increasingly pop-heavy sound.
-A deluxe version of the album (complete with bonus DVD) appeared in 2006, and the band spent the summer on Warped Tour before heading to Europe with OK Go that fall.
+Blink's bassist, Mark Hoppus, took a liking to the band and agreed to produce its next album; the resulting Commit This to Memory was released two years later and featured an increasingly pop-heavy sound.
+A deluxe version of the album (complete with bonus DVD) appeared in 2006, and the band spent the summer on the Warped Tour before heading to Europe with OK Go that fall.
 Entering the studio for the third time, Motion City Soundtrack began to work with producers Adam Schlesinger (of Fountains of Wayne), Eli Janney (of Girls Against Boys), and Ric Ocasek (of the Cars).
 The completed product, Even If It Kills Me, was released in September 2007.

-Even If It Kills Me cracked the Top 20 during its first week, becoming the band's highest-charting album to date.
-Major labels took notice, and by the following summer, Motion City Soundtrack had signed a new contract with Columbia Records.
-Eager to capitalize on such momentum, the group quickly wrapped up their Warped Tour obligations, wrote new material during the latter half of 2008, and returned to the recording studio with Mark Hoppus.
+Even If It Kills Me cracked the Top 20 during its first week, becoming the group's highest-charting album to date.
+Major labels took notice, and by the following summer the band had signed a new contract with Columbia Records.
+Eager to capitalize on such momentum, Motion City Soundtrack quickly wrapped up their Warped Tour obligations, wrote new material during the latter half of 2008, and returned to the recording studio with Mark Hoppus.
 My Dinosaur Life was completed by June 2009 and released early the following year, with "Disappear" serving as the lead single.
-After a couple years of touring, which found the band making stops all over the United States as well the U.K. and Brazil, Motion City Soundtrack went back into the studio in 2011 to work on new material.
+After a couple years of touring, which found them making stops all over the United States as well the U.K. and Brazil, Motion City Soundtrack went back into the studio in 2011 to work on new material.
 Their fifth album, Go, arrived in 2012 on Epitaph.